How can we help?

 The PSA Profile measures prostate-specific antigen (PSA) levels, a protein secreted by the prostate gland in males.
 Most of the PSA produced in the body passes in the seminal fluid, and only a small amount is secreted into the blood.
 It is found in two forms in blood: bound PSA (bound to other proteins) and free PSA.

 The PSA (Prostate Specific Antigen) Total test measures the level of prostate-specific antigen (PSA) in the blood.
-PSA is a protein secreted by the prostate gland in males and is found in two forms: bound PSA (bound to other proteins) and free PSA.
-A PSA (Prostate Specific Antigen) Total test measures both free and bound PSA levels.
-Most of the PSA produced in the body passes in the seminal fluid and only a small amount is secreted into the blood.
+It is a protein secreted by the prostate gland in men.
+It exists in two forms: Free PSA ( not attached to anything in the blood) and bound PSA ( attached to certain proteins in the blood).
+PSA helps sperm move during ejaculation, and only a small amount is released into the blood.
+High PSA levels may signal an enlarged prostate, inflammation of the prostate, infection, or cancer.
+Low PSA levels do not always rule out that the disease is gone.

 Know more about PSA (Prostate Specific Antigen) Total